 On July, 16, 2003, eXegenics and AVI entered into an Agreement and Plan of Merger, pursuant to which AVI would first commence an exchange offer in which AVI, through its wholly-owned subsidiary, Elk Acquisition, Inc., would offer 0.103 of a share of AVI common stock for each outstanding share of eXegenics Common Stock and 0.155 of a share of AVI common stock for each outstanding share of eXegenics Preferred Stock.
 The exchange offer was to be followed by a merger in which each share of eXegenics Common Stock not tendered in the exchange offer would be converted into the right to receive 0.103 of a share of AVI common stock and each share of eXegenics Preferred Stock not tendered in the exchange offer would be converted into the right to receive 0.155 of a share of AVI common stock.
 On July 25, 2003, AVI commenced the exchange offer.
-On August 11, 2003, AVI announced that it had amended the terms of the exchange offer by increasing the exchange ratio to 0.123 of a share of AVI's common stock for each share of eXegenics' Preferred Stock.
+On August 11, 2003, AVI announced that it had amended the terms of the exchange offer by increasing the exchange ratio to 0.123 of a share of AVI's common stock for each share of eXegenics' Common Stock, and 0.185 of a share of AVI's common stock for each share of eXegenics' Preferred Stock.

 On that same day, in a Schedule 13D filed with the SEC, the Meyers Group publicly announced its intention to solicit consents from eXegenics' stockholders to remove all directors from the Board and elect its own nominees to the Board.